braingeneers/sims-web/README.md

 # Performance
 Processing a test sample with 2638 cells took 67 seconds in the browser vs. 34 seconds in python on the same machine.

-# Functional Experiments

-[h5ad.html](h5ad.html) demonstrates reading an h5ad file over http and using h5wasm in the browser and extracting the gene names and expression matrix values.
-Must be served locally to comply with CORS.
-An actual implementation would present an open file dialog to read a file locally.

-[onnx.html](onnx.html) demonstrates loading the sims.onnx file in the browser and running forward inference on a sample zero tensor.

 # References
 [Open Neural Network Exchange (ONNX)](https://onnx.ai/)